jamf/jamfprotect/README.md

 Extend Jamf Pro's natively inventory reporting capabilities with customisable data collection regarding Jamf Protect, enabling powerful remediation and conditional access workflows through device management.

 More information on using Extension Attributes with Jamf Pro can be found [here](https://docs.jamf.com/jamf-pro/administrator-guide/Computer_Extension_Attributes.html).

+### Telemetry Examples

+Enhance the use of Jamf Protect Telemetry by exploring and implementing a range of common examples that demonstrate best practices and advanced configurations.

+More information on using Telemetry can be found [here](https://learn.jamf.com/en-US/bundle/jamf-protect-documentation/page/Telemetry.html).

 ### Please see the [Wiki](https://github.com/jamf/jamfprotect/wiki) for specific information on each resource in this repository.